@Mentions in Spreadsheet.com allow you to explicitly reference other users in channels and cells of various data types.

 You do not need to type an @ symbol in a cell of the User data type.
 When you type @ in a cell with the user data type, you override the cell’s assigned data type with text.
 This is different from the default behavior of user cells, which allow you to select one or more users to assign to that cell as data.

 Learn more about workbook, row, and cell channels in our suite of articles on Channels.
-Or, read on to learn more about all of Spreadsheet.com's Sharing & Collaborating features like Public Sharing and Embedding and Sharing Workbooks by Link.
+Or, read on to learn more about all of Spreadsheet.com's Sharing & Collaborating features like Public Sharing and Embedding.